ultraschemer-microweb/microweb/README.md

 * __Direct Access Grants Enabled__: __On__
 * __Services Accounts Enabled__: __On__
 * __Authorization Enabled__: __On__.
 This option is specially relevant, because without it, no Resource Permission Control is possible.
-* __Valid Redirect URIs__: `http://www.sample.microweb:9080/v0/*`.
-This setting is really important, becauseit says any HTTP address prepended by the given string will be accepted as an authentication redirection.
+* __Valid Redirect URIs__: `/*`.
+This setting is really important, because it says any HTTP address prepended by the given string will be accepted as an authentication redirection.
 Reading about OpenID and [OAuth2](https://oauth.net/2/) specifications provide more information.
+In this case we're using a relative path, so the Referer address will be required to authentication.
+Since we didn't enable CORS, no cross authentication is possible, anyway.

 You can maintain all other options as default.